Expensify/App/contributingGuides/REACT_COMPILER.md

 ## What is the React Compiler?

-[React Compiler](https://react.dev/learn/react-compiler) is a tool that improves the performance of React by applying auto-memoization to components that are missing optimizations.
+[React Compiler](https://react.dev/learn/react-compiler) is a tool designed to enhance the performance of React applications by automatically memoizing components that lack optimizations.

-At Expensify we are earlier adopters of this tool and we want to make sure we use all power of it.
+At Expensify, we are early adopters of this tool and aim to fully leverage its capabilities.

 ## React Compiler CI check

-We have a CI check that runs the React Compiler on all PRs.
-This check compares compilable files from PR branch with target branch.
-If it detects files that were compiled before successfully and now this file fails to be compiled then it will fail the check.
+We have implemented a CI check that runs the React Compiler on all pull requests (PRs).
+This check compares compilable files from the PR branch with those in the target branch.
+If it detects that a file was previously compiled successfully but now fails to compile, the check will fail.

 ## What if CI check fails in my PR?

-If the CI check fails for your PR, then you need to fix the problem.
-If you are not sure how to fix it, then you can ask for help in the `#expensify-open-source` Slack channel (and tag `@Kiryl Ziusko`).
+If the CI check fails for your PR, you need to fix the problem.
+If you're unsure how to resolve it, you can ask for help in the `#expensify-open-source` Slack channel (and tag `@Kiryl Ziusko`).

 ## How can I check what exactly prevents file from successful optimization or whether my fix for passing `react-compiler` actually works?

-You can run `npm run react-compiler-healthcheck` and check the output.
-You should see the list of files that were compiled unsuccessfully and what exactly prevents them from being successfully compiled.
-The output can be very big, so you may write output to a file and then check it:
+You can run `npm run react-compiler-healthcheck` and examine the output.
+This command will list the files that failed to compile and provide details on what caused the failures.
+The output can be extensive, so you may want to write it to a file for easier review:

 ```bash
 npm run react-compiler-healthcheck &> output.txt
 ```

 ## How to fix a particular problems?

-Below are the most common failures and approaches on how to fix them:
+Below are the most common failures and approaches to fix them:

 ### New `ref` produces `Mutating a value returned from a function whose return value should not be mutated`

-If you encounter this error, then you need to add `Ref` postfix to the variable name.
+If you encounter this error, you need to add the `Ref` postfix to the variable name.
 For example:

 ```diff
 -const rerender = useRef();